szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![New Project](/images/vscode_openproject.png)

-Next, let's go ahead and initialize a git repository for our project.
+Next, let's go ahead and initialize a Git repository for our project.

 ## Creating a GitHub Account

 The first step we'll need to take is to set up a GitHub account.
-Navigate to the [GitHub homepage](https://github.com/) and click Sign Up for GitHub.
+Navigate to the [GitHub homepage](https://github.com/) and click "Sign Up for GitHub".
 You'll be prompted to create a new account.

 ![GitHub Sign Up](/images/github_homepage.png)

+ __Note:__ Although you don't have to, it is best to use your student email account (.edu) to register with GitHub, as this will allow you access to some features you otherwise would have to pay for.

-Work through the steps to create a new account and return here when you are done.
+ Work through the steps to create a new account and return here when you are finished.

 ## Getting Acquainted with Git and GitHub

 Now that you have a GitHub account, let's go ahead and initialize a repository (folder) for our project.

-First, we should understand a little about how Git and Github work. __Git__ is a version control system that allows you to track changes to your files.
+First, we should understand a little about how Git and Github work. __Git__ is a _version control system_ that allows you to track changes to your files.
 If you have used "track changes" in the past with either Microsoft Word or Google Docs, you're likely familiar with the terminology.
+In effect, you are tracking all of the "versions" or life-histories of your files stored in the repository.

-GitHub is an online platform for hosting Git repositories.
+__GitHub__ is an online platform for hosting Git repositories.
 It functions for some, predominantly programmers, as a social network for sharing and collaborating on code-based projects.
 Users can share their own projects, as well as search for others, which they can then often work on and contribute to.
 Digital Humanists, librarians, and other academics are also finding ways Git and GitHub are useful in writing projects and teaching.

 A [study of how Digital Humanists use GitHub](https://digitalscholarship.files.wordpress.com/2016/07/spirosmithdh2016githubpresentationfinal.pdf), conducted by Lisa Spiro and Sean Morey Smith, found that a wide range of users, including professors, research staff, graduate students, IT staff, and librarians commonly used the site in their DH work.
 They used GitHub for a diverse range of activities, such as: